-- Trying to decide what lens to bring?
-We shot all our photos with a 16-35mm on a Mark III.
+- Lenses: We shot all our photos with a 16-35mm on a Mark III (full frame).

 It’s a shame that we haven’t visited many of the touristy spots.
 I know a lot of travelers like to turn their nose up at anything touristy (I don’t like crowds either.
-It’s even worse when you’re short like me because you get no fresh air! #shortpeopleproblems).
-These attractions, however, are popular for a reason.
-We like to experience it first hand to see whether the crowds will ruin it or not.
+It’s even worse when you’re short like me because you get no fresh air!), but some attractions are worth visiting and are crowded for good reason.
+It’s good to experience it first hand.

 We’re usually okay as long as the reality and our expectations aren’t too off (like the time we went to Iceland and thought we’d be enjoying nature in solitude).
 We went to TOTR in the daytime, which wasn’t bad at all.
 Next time we’re there in the winter, we’d love to do either sunrise or sunset.
 We also need to go ice skating at the rink of Rockefeller!
 All someday things…